Little Schoolhouse in the Woods’ mission is to foster a love of nature and to guide children toward healthy relationships with themselves and others.

 Our goal is to provide children with access to a beautiful, natural play space and a warm, caring environment.
 We support independence, positive self-esteem, and social emotional skills while allowing them to unfold in a developmentally appropriate manner.

-Little Schoolhouse in the Woods is a natural, nurturing Outdoor Education Program serving preschool age children, in the outdoor environment of Mount Airy forest.
+Little Schoolhouse in the Woods is a natural, nurturing Outdoor Education Program serving preschool age children, in the outdoor environment of Mount Airy Forest.
 Ms. Lee and Mr. Jay provide a wholesome environment with plenty of healthy play in a beautiful setting.
 They are an exceptional program for early childhood.
 If interested please contact Ms. Lee and Mr. Jay at 513-481-4141.

 Who We Are

 Lee Hamzy (Ms. Lee) was Lead Extended Care at Cincinnati Waldorf School for 6 years before she left to become a mother for the third time.
 With numerous references and an empathetic demeanor, she has truly created a loving place for children to unfold in their own manner.
 Having been a foster parent for a period of time, opening her home to children has been an important part of her life.
 The philosophies of Rudolph Steiner, founder of Waldorf education, Helle Heckman’s early childhood approach, and programs like Lifeways are big inspirations for her approach to educating children.
-She is currently working to create a non-profit community corporation that aids, supports and supplies outdoor education to the community.
+She is currently working towards creating a non-profit community corporation that aids, supports and supplies outdoor education to the community.

 Jason Hamzy (Mr. Jay) graduated with a Bachelor of Arts in Interdisciplinary Studies from Western Governor’s University in 2016.
 He holds a teaching license in Ohio for PreK-3rd Grade and an endorsement for 4th and 5th grade.
-He has taught Math and Science to 5th and 6th graders at Chase Elementary and currently teaches 2nd grade Science at Hamilton County Math and Science Academy.
+He has taught Math and Science to 5th and 6th graders at Chase Elementary and taught 2nd grade Science at Hamilton County Math and Science Academy.
 Being a foster parent inspired him to become a teacher.
 He believes play-based outdoor education is ideal for early childhood.
 Making a positive difference in the life of a child is his greatest ambition.

 What We Provide